-- 4.5 Firms' remuneration policies and employment contracts should clarify that: - variable remuneration awards are conditional, discretionary and contingent upon a sustainable and risk-adjusted performance, in excess of that required to fulfil the employee's job description as part of the terms of employment.
-Such awards may therefore be subject to forfeiture or reduction at the employer's discretion; - (ii) variable remuneration including a deferred portion is paid or vests only if it is sustainable according to the financial situation of the firm as a whole and justified on the basis of the performance of the firm, the business unit and the individual concerned; and - (iii) variable remuneration awards should be reduced or clawed back according to specific criteria set by the firm under Remuneration 15.21(1) which should, as a minimum, cover each of the relevant scenarios outlined in Remuneration 15.22-15.23. - 4.6 In accordance with Remuneration 6.5 firms should take adequate steps to identify and document all remuneration awards which may be subject to reduction or forfeiture and inform the relevant employees of the contingent nature of these portions of their remuneration. - 4.7 Following Remuneration 15.20(3), all All variable remuneration should be subject to clawback for periods of time determined in Remuneration 15.20 or, for 'higher paid Material Risk Takers', 24 15.20A (subject to the provisions in Remuneration 15.-1). for a period of at least seven years from the date on which the variable remuneration is awarded.
-In the case of an MRT who performs a PRA Senior Management Function (SMF), this can be extended to at least ten years if an investigation has commenced as per Remuneration 15.20(4).
+- 4.5 Firms' remuneration policies and employment contracts should clarify that: - (i) variable remuneration awards are conditional, discretionary and contingent upon a sustainable and risk-adjusted performance, in excess of that required to fulfil the employee's job description as part of the terms of employment.
+Such awards may therefore be subject to forfeiture or reduction at the employer's discretion; - (ii) variable remuneration including a deferred portion is paid or vests only if it is sustainable according to the financial situation of the firm as a whole and justified on the basis of the performance of the firm, the business unit and the individual concerned; and - (iii) variable remuneration awards should be reduced or clawed back according to specific criteria set by the firm under Remuneration 15.21(1) which should, as a minimum, cover each of the relevant scenarios outlined in Remuneration 15.22-15.23. - 4.6 In accordance with Remuneration 6.5 firms should take adequate steps to identify and document all remuneration awards which may be subject to reduction or forfeiture and inform the relevant employees of the contingent nature of these portions of their remuneration. - 4.7 All variable remuneration should be subject to clawback for periods of time determined in Remuneration 15.20 or, for 'higher paid Material Risk Takers', 14 15.20A (subject to the provisions in Remuneration 15.A).
 Firms should maintain adequate records documenting all remuneration awards made to both current and former employees, should recovery of vested remuneration be required in future.